jessshipit/adamjonas.github.io/source/_posts/2012-08-15-jquery-air-beginner.markdown

 ```

 - You can go as many levels deep as you want when selecting children
-- For example, to select all <a> tags that have two <div> parents, you'd do this:
+- For example, to select all A tags that have two <div> parents, you'd do this:
 ```javascript
 $('div div a');
 //in the exercise: